Kotlin/kotlinx.serialization/README.md

 since platform-native from K/N 0.9.3 uses infrastructure in which compiler plugins [are shaded](https://github.com/JetBrains/kotlin-native/issues/2210#issuecomment-429753168).

 Use `kotlinx-serialization-runtime-native` artifact.
 Don't forget to `enableFeaturePreview('GRADLE_METADATA')` in yours `settings.gradle`.
-You must have Gradle 4.7, because higher versions have unsupported format of metadata.
+You must have Gradle 4.8 or higher, because older versions have unsupported format of metadata.

 Sample project can be found in [example-native](example-native) folder.

+### Incompatible changes

+All versions of library before 0.10.0 are using Gradle metadata v0.3 and therefore require Gradle 4.7 for build.
+Maven plugin coordinates before Kotlin 1.3.20 were `kotlinx-maven-serialization-plugin`.

 ## Troubleshooting IntelliJ IDEA

 Serialization support should work out of the box, if you have 1.3.x Kotlin plugin installed.
 If you have Kotlin 1.3.10 or lower, you have to delegate build to Gradle (`Settings - Build, Execution, Deployment - Build Tools - Gradle - Runner -` tick `Delegate IDE build/run actions to gradle`).
-From 1.3.11, no delegation is required.
+Starting from 1.3.11, no delegation is required.
 In case of problems, force project re-import from Gradle.